 Courts have now made clear that employers must provide harassment and discrimination training that is legally accurate.
 See, e.g., Cadena v.
 Pacesetter (10th Cir.).
 Employers must also provide training that complies with federal harassment laws and state laws that often are more stringent than federal law.

-Several jurisdictions—including California, Connecticut, Delaware, Illinois, Maine, New York, New York City, Puerto Rico, and Washington—require specific training content.
+Several jurisdictions—including California, Chicago, Connecticut, Delaware, Illinois, Maine, New York, New York City, Puerto Rico, and Washington—require specific training content.
 Some jurisdictions require minimum time requirements.

 Clear Law Institute’s internal Compliance Advisory Team, which is made up of employment law attorneys, ensures that our training is legally accurate and compliant with the laws in all jurisdictions.